metablaster/WindowsFirewallRuleset/docs/README.md

 Deploy-Firewall -Domain "RemoteComputerName"
 ```

-Both set of commands above need to be run in same edition of PowerShell, ex. if server was
+Both sets of commands above need to be run in same edition of PowerShell, ex. if server was
 configured in PowerShell Core then client computer also needs PowerShell core for deployment.\
 If either the server or management computer is a workstation (ex. not Windows server or part of domain)
 then it's network profile must be set to private profile.